Is expensive shampoo better? Hair experts give their honest answer

 Kingsley agrees that these brands do differ, saying, "This is why you have large beauty conglomerates that offer high-street and salon-quality ranges."
 However as beauty shoppers become more clued-up about hair, the market has adapted.
 "The main difference used to be price and quality of formulation, ingredients, and scientific results," continues Kingsley.
 "As people are now more invested in their hair care regimes, they are investing in more premium ‘salon-quality’ products to use at home instead of cheaper high street alternatives."

 This is a positive shift – you don't necessarily need a salon appointment to buy professional-grade products or to go to the highest end of the market to find quality shampoo.
 It's simply about learning your own hair type and needs, then empowering yourself with some know-how on haircare ingredients and marketing claims.
 Still not quite sure what you're looking for?
-These are my trusted picks at every price.
+These are my trusted picks at every price point.

-3 budget-friendly shampoos our beauty editor recommends...
+The budget-friendly and high-end shampoos our beauty editor recommends

 Garnier is my reliable go-to for all sorts of nicely formulated affordable products.
 This is silicone-free and vegan, with gentle hydrators like glycerin and aloe vera leaf juice near the top of the ingredient list.
 It smells lovely too.